microsoft/jacdac-ddk/README.md

 -   [Jacdac specification](https://microsoft.github.io/jacdac-docs/reference/)
 -   [Hardware specification](https://microsoft.github.io/jacdac-docs/reference/hardware-specification/)

+## Repository structure

+-   `/connector`: contains the specification of the Jacdac PCB connector and cable
+-   `/design`: folder with schematics, parts libraries for various CAD software

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a